By: Britt Dior

 I went to see him the day after Christmas still holding on to hope that he would see the light and want only me.
 When that didn’t happen I started a huge argument with him about HIS life choices.
 He had been honest with me from start but I chose to overlook it and then I got mad.

 Even as my sister was in pre-marital bliss I continued to be the Grinch that stole Cupid’s heart.
-I told her I didn’t want to hear any talk about wedding plans until after my birthday (the middle of January).
+I told her I didn’t want to hear any talk about wedding plans until after my birthday, since we’re getting ready for this with the best food and decoration as white party table cloths which are perfect for this.
 Part of me just wanted to enjoy my birthday month without any wedding talk, while the other part of me hated that she was the one getting a happy ending while I was nursing a broken heart.

 I wanted to be happy for my sister, who was becoming an obsessed bride, but I was so mad at myself.
 How did I manage to let a whole year pass me by and it end up being a waste of time?